-The context in which Energia per i Diritti Umani originates
+The context in which Energia per i Diritti Umani was born

-“…Every human being, for the mere fact of having been born, has the right to health, to food, to education, to a home and to a decent existence.
-Every human being has the right to happiness and to fullness of life”.
+“…Every human being, just for the fact of being born, has the right to health, food, education, housing and to a decent existence.
+Every human being has the right to happiness and fullness of life”.

-The human being, fighting against pain and suffering in search of liberty, uses non-violence as a mean to transform the historical-social environment, in compliance with the creation of the National Human Nation and its internal communion.
+During their fight for freedom, against pain and suffering, human beings can use non-violence as a mean to transform the socio-historical environment, in line with the creation of the National Human Nation.